ignacio-chiazzo/ruby_whatsapp_sdk/README.md

 <a href="https://codeclimate.com/github/ignacio-chiazzo/ruby_whatsapp_sdk/maintainability"><img src="https://api.codeclimate.com/v1/badges/169cce95450272e4ad7d/maintainability" /></a>

 The SDK provides a set of operations and classes to use the Whatsapp API.
-Send stickers, messages, audio, videos, and locations or just ask for the phone numbers through this library in a few steps!
+Send stickers, messages, audio, videos, locations, react to messages or just ask for the phone numbers through this library in a few steps!

 ## Demo